auth0/docs/articles/connections/passwordless/_using-lock-email.md

 ![](/media/articles/connections/passwordless/passwordless-email-receive-code-<%= platform %>.png)

-Finally the users can enter the one time password in the Lock and, if correct, the user will be authenticated.
+Finally the users can enter the one time password in the Lock and, if correct, they will be authenticated.